cliosight/Docs/README.md

 ```

 ## Example of a Report - Contacts and Groups Report  <a name="report_example"></a>
-[Contacts & Groups](https://app.cliosight.com/app/reports/29/show?noNavbar=true) report in the meeting application shows all contacts along with the total number of groups for each created using using multiple statements.
+[Contacts & Groups](https://app.cliosight.com/app/reports/29/show?noNavbar=true) report in the meeting application shows all contacts along with the total number of groups for each created using multiple statements.

 SQL Query for this report:
 ``` sql